vrothberg/vgrep/README.md

   multiple arguments that you may search for.

 - The output has the format "**Index** **File** **Line** **Content**", whereas the index can later be used to open the specific location in an editor.
+Hits are highlighted in the content lines.

 - Run vgrep without arguments to see the results of the last query.